jamesdbrock/monadic-parsers-at-input-boundary/README.md

 4. __Monadic parser combinators__.

-I will try to convince you that monadic parsing is the best method for parsing any arbitrary input bytes stream, and this is always the first method you should try when you are reading a byte stream from over the process input boundary.
+I will try to convince you that monadic parsing is the best method for parsing any arbitrary input byte stream, and this is always the first method you should try when you are reading a byte stream from over the process input boundary.